It’s increasingly popular for ethically made bags and shoes. But what the heck IS vegan leather?

 In other words, generally speaking, ‘vegan leather’ reeks, literally and figuratively, of petroleum and/or chemicals.

-The tanning stage prevents hides from rotting (as normal skin would normally do), often through the use of chromium, which then leaks into nearby soil and water at high enough levels to be carcinogenic and mutagenic.
-For every tonne of hide produced, twenty to eighty cubic metres of chemically toxic, pathogen-contaminated wastewater is unleashed on the environment.
-And Amazon rainforests are being depleted at a rate of one hectare every eighteen seconds by cattle ranchers looking to cash in on a bustling market for luxury leather items.
+The next part of the tanning stage is highly necessary.
+This prevents hides from rotting (as normal skin would normally do).
+Chromium is the main chemical used.
+This often leaks into nearby soil and water.
+Even at low levels, it is carcinogenic and mutagenic.
+And a lot of it is needed!
+For every tonne of hide produced, 20-80 cubic metres of chemically toxic, pathogen-contaminated wastewater is unleashed on the environment.

-Despite these eco-horrors, many eco-warriors find vegan leather production even worse.
 For example, the manufacture and incineration of PVC-based synthetics produce one of the most toxic chemicals known to man: dioxins.
 Found in almost every single modern human’s body, dioxins promote developmental disturbances and increase cancer risks tenfold.

 Microfiber, Mega Problem